braddle/OOPA-01-Integer-value-object/README.md

 The script slowly builds up the complexity of the features.
 If the person you are assessing is struggling it should be possible to end the assessment at any point rather than having someone struggle through the remaining tasks.

+This assessment covers the basic concepts of OOP (Construction, Mutability, Value Objects, Scalar Types), Exceptions and Naming things.

 ## Setup

 Please ensure you read through the entire script before you start assessing.